derekcheung11/cse15l-lab-reports/index.md

-My lab 2 index.md file
+This is my lab 2 index.md file